He’s a merchant mariner.

 OVERVIEW OF THE DOMESTIC MARITIME INDUSTRY

 With more than 40,000 vessels engaged in domestic waterborne commerce, it is clear that this commercial armada is as diverse as the nation it serves.
-These vessels represent an investment of nearly $30 billion.
+These vessels represent an investment of nearly thirty billion dollars.

 Here are some more facts and figures that illustrate the size and scope of the domestic maritime industry: